JSOClarke/Ecommerce_Automation_Testing_Framework/README.md

 # Ecommerce Automation Testing Framework

 Welcome to my personal testing project!
-This repo demonstrates how I apply software testing best practices using an example eCommerce website.
+This repo demonstrates how I apply software testing best practices using an eCommerce website.

-## 🔍 Purpose
+## Purpose

 I'm using this repo to test a demo eCommerce site using a modern test stack: